pmhenry/VCFriend/README.md

   	OPTIONS:
 	-i [ --input ] 		Input VCF File or Table

 	-p [ --pattern ]	Comma separated string in quotes containing genotype calls or N's, Y's, and .'s.
+Pattern is phase sensitie.
 Sequence of search pattern must be correspond to order of samples in VCF Table

 	-o [ --output ] 	Name of Output File